-This book is available as a paperback from Amazon - please click here
+This book has been published as a paperback and can be ordered from Amazon by clicking here

 “Breast Health and Bra Comfort” is a new book by Geoff Kirby inspired by his discovery that 80% of women are wearing the wrong size bra.